Hiyasmin Neri

-Hiyasmin Neri (born July 17, 1990) is a Filipino actress, host and musician.
+Hiyasmin Neri (born July 17, 1988) is a former Filipino actress, host and musician.

 Career

 Hiyasmin Neri was introduced via Star Magic batch 15.
 Her first regular TV appearance was in ABS-CBN's The Wedding, where she played a pregnant teenager and cousin to Anne Curtis's character Candice.
 Before signing up with Star Magic, Neri appeared in the indie films Xenoa and UPCAT.

 In 2010, Hiyasmin was also part in a comedy educational sitcom, K High exclusively aired on Knowledge Channel Philippines, this was Hiyasmin's 1st educational show with also a bonus sitcom.